leofigueiredo00/How-Sweet-is-this/README.md

 # How-Sweet-is-this
-Simple webpage for application of css
+Simple webpage for applying of CSS